Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Experimental Evaluation

 \paragraph{Probed Methods.} We place under the spotlight six different state-of-the-art prompt-based CAC methods: CounTX~\cite{AminiNaieni23}, CLIP-Count~\cite{10.1145/3581783.3611789}, TFPOC~\cite{10483595}, VLCounter~\cite{Kang_Moon_Kim_Heo_2024}, and DAVE~\cite{Pelhan_2024_CVPR}.
 Specifically, CounTX, CLIP-Count, and VLCounter directly estimate density-maps end-to-end by fine-tuning CLIP and conditioning the density-map generation on the CLIP embedding of the desired object class.
 Instead, TFPOC and DAVE employ two-stage approaches that detect all the objects in the image and then filter them based on the input textual prompt.

-\paragraph{Implementation Details.} We employed the code and the pre-trained models provided by the authors.
-We stuck to the original image preprocessing pipelines, and we kept the author's chosen hyperparameters and prompting schema.
+\paragraph{Implementation Details.} We employed the original code and pre-trained models provided by the authors, maintaining their image pre-processing pipelines, hyperparameters, and prompting schema.
 We only needed to adjust the DAVE inference procedure to behave correctly on our benchmark.
-In the supplementary material, we better comment on this small yet important modification, also reporting the \benchmarkacron{} performance of the original DAVE implementation.
+In the supplementary material, we provide further details on these changes along with the \benchmarkacron{} performance of the original DAVE implementation.